lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 2.1.
 Now that the population of the Trans-Neptunian Objects has been identified, it is possible to further explore their properties.
 The plot above indicates that majority of objects returned in our query were closer to the Sun than 30 au, and only about 600 are TNOs.
-To study the properties of a larger sample of TNOs, execute a query simiar to the one in Step 1.2, but include only objects at ``a`` > 30.1 au.
+To study the properties of a larger sample of TNOs, execute a query simiar to the one in Step 1.2, but which includes only objects at ``a`` > 30.1 au.
-Also include the absolute H magnitude ``mpcH`` which we will use in the derivation of diameters of TNOs in the subsequent step below.
+Also include the absolute H magnitude ``mpcH`` which we will use in the derivation of diameters of TNOs in the subsequent step (2.4) below.

 .. code-block:: SQL